Shaharyar-developer/remote-fetch/README.md

 This will start the compiler in watch mode, automatically rebuilding when files change.

+> **UI/UX Notes:**
+> - Use sentence case for all UI labels and headings, except for product/brand names which should follow their official casing.
+> - Do not add a top-level heading in the settings tab (such as "General", "Settings", or the plugin name).
+> - Place all custom styles in `styles.css` instead of inline in TypeScript files.
+> - Use `AbstractInputSuggest` for folder selection to provide type-ahead support.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License

+Copyright (C) 2020-2025 Shaharyar Lalani

 This project is licensed under the MIT License - see the LICENSE file for details.